 Lee Roper-Batker is President and Chief Executive Officer of the Women’s Foundation of Minnesota.
-Under her leadership since 2001, the Foundation has increased its grantmaking by 100 percent and endowment from $8 million to $25 million; established girlsBEST (girls Building Economic Success Together) in 2002, the first permanently endowed fund just for girls at any women’s foundation in the world; and launched MN Girls Are Not For Sale in 2011, a $5 million cross-sector campaign to end sex trafficking, which has resulted in a sea change in Minnesota’s response to this issue and leveraged a $27 million state investment ($5.40 ROI).
+Under her leadership since 2001, the Foundation has increased its grantmaking from $319,000 to $3 million a year (840% increase) and endowment from $8 million to $26 million (213% increase); established girlsBEST (girls Building Economic Success Together) in 2002, and also created the first permanently endowed fund just for girls at any women’s foundation in the world; and launched MN Girls Are Not For Sale in 2011, a $7.5 million cross-sector campaign to end sex trafficking, which has resulted in a sea change in Minnesota’s response to this issue and leveraged a $27 million state investment.

 As a leader, Lee is recognized for her thought-leadership, building the women’s funding movement, and use of research as the basis for grantmaking and policy priorities.
 Says Lee, “Research without action is pointless.”

 Well-respected among women’s foundations around the world, Lee founded and serves on the Executive Committee of Prosperity Together, a nonpartisan coalition of public women’s foundations who at the White House in November 2015 publicly committed $100 million to improve the economic security of low-income women and their families in America.

 Lee is a trustee of CaringBridge, a global nonprofit whose mission is to amplify the love, hope, and compassion in the world to make each health journey easier.
 And, Lee is former board chair of the Women’s Funding Network, the world’s largest philanthropic network of over 100 women’s funds and foundations devoted to the well-being of women and girls.